Prompting PaLM for Translation: Assessing Strategies and Performance: Analysis

 \subsection{\kNN versus random prompts}

-To understand the performance difference between \kNN \roberta and randomly-selected examples, we performed a qualitative analysis, choosing sentences with the largest \bleurt difference between the two systems (similar to the boundaries of the histogram in Figure~\ref{fig:random1_vs_random2}).

-In Table~\ref{tab:example_kNNWins} we see an example where the \kNN system correctly retrieves relevant translation examples in the football domain, guiding \palm to produce a better translation for ``mastered the tasks of the championship and the cup'' than that of the random selection system.
-Figure~\ref{tab:example_randomWins} shows an example where random selection outperforms \kNN.
-In this case, \kNN retrieves 5 relevant source sentences from the music domain, but all of them have alignment errors, and as a result \palm generates hallucinated output.
+To understand the performance difference between \kNN \roberta and randomly-selected examples, we performed a qualitative analysis, choosing sentences with the largest \bleurt difference between the two systems.
+Table~\ref{tab:example_kNNWins} in Appendix~\ref{sec:example-prompts} shows an example where the \kNN system correctly retrieves relevant translation examples in the football domain, guiding \palm to produce a better translation than the random selection system.
+This contrasts with the example in Table~\ref{tab:example_randomWins}, where the retrieved source sentences are also from the relevant domain, but all have alignment errors, causing \palm to generate hallucinated output.
 In general, random selection is also prone to landing on alignment errors, but as each prompt is selected independently, the odds that \emph{all} examples will be errors are low.
-An informal analysis of \kNN examples seems to indicate that if one non-parallel prompt is selected, the others also tend to be of poor quality, perhaps due to corpus alignment errors that are concentrated in particular documents or topics.
-Since \kNN matches only on the source side, it is not robust to noise of this sort.
+An informal analysis of \kNN examples indicates that if one non-parallel prompt is selected, the others also tend to be of poor quality, perhaps due to corpus alignment errors that are concentrated in particular documents or topics.
+Since \kNN matches only on the source side, it is not robust to this noise.